fravan/olive/README.md

 Olive is a development tool to help working on a classic GLEAM server that renders HTML.
 Olive takes care of launching your server as well as a proxy to enable live reloading features.

-> ⚠️ Olive has some limitations, is in active development.
+> ⚠️ Olive has some limitations, and is no longer in active development.
 > Some feature might still be rough around the edges, be aware!

 Make sure to checkout the help for any configuration options with `gleam run -m olive -- --help`